DataDog/documentation/content/guides/autodiscovery.md

 These are provided by the configuration templates in the Datadog Agent `conf.d/auto_conf` directory.

-To add Service Discovery for your custom container images, you simply need to add a configuration template to the `conf.d/auto_conf` directory.
+To add Autodiscovery for your custom container images, you simply need to add a configuration template to the `conf.d/auto_conf` directory.

 ## Configuration templates